How We Scaled a Store’s Facebook Ads From $300/Month to $300,000/Month in Ad Spend

 Cause B: An ad is miss-matched with the audience.

 Solution B: Ensure that the ad copy aligns with both the audience targeted and with your customer avatar.
+This is easy to do when you run broad because the creative is the targeting.
 UGC images and reviews must align with your avatar.
 Check the Engagement Rate Ranking metric for your ad.
 Engagement Rate Ranking is your ad’s expected engagement rate ranked against others in the same auction.
 It includes all clicks, likes, comments and shares.
 Facebook has an excellent table laying out the various conditions of all ad relevance metrics, and what to do in different scenarios.

 Landing Page Views are Low Compared with Clicks